aktsbot/anonforms-server/api.md

 Returns the user info for a session token.
 It also returns a list of sessions that are active for the user.

+### DELETE /api/v1/user/session/:session_token [auth]

+The session token is a uuid that identifies a session for a user.
+This endpoint is used to remove a user selected session which is not the current user session.

 ### POST /api/v1/user/logout [auth]

 Clears the session for the user.
 The session token is removed from the system.